 Building medical software is complex and tricky.

-On the one hand, healthcare apps aim to serve the patient, making user experience especially important.
+On the one hand, healthcare SaaS apps aim to serve the patient, making user experience especially important.
 It has to provide valuable, serious information meaning the app has to look professional.

 Then there are the general requirements of a good app: an unobtrusive design, adaptivity, intuitive navigation, and advanced searching features.
 The app also needs to look up-to-date and account for the latest healthcare trends.

 - First impressions matter.
-So, simplify registration by only asking for the most vital information
+So, simplify registration by only asking for the most vital information.

 - Poor onboarding often leads to confusion and canceled memberships.
-A positive onboarding, on the other hand, engages, teaches users how to complete various tasks, and provides a strong impression
+A positive onboarding, on the other hand, engages, teaches users how to complete various tasks, and provides a strong impression.

-- Streamline information architecture and navigation to help users find the information they need
+- Streamline information architecture and navigation to help users find the information they need.

 - Often, the first thing a user notices when logging in is the dashboard.
-So, spend time improving dashboard user experience by answering the following questions for users:
+So, spend time improving the dashboard user experience by answering the following questions for users:

 - What is my current state?